rebelsky/csc207c/_mps/ascii-blocks.md

 ### Part 7: Trimming blocks

+_This part is **completely optional**.
+Doing it provides no grade benefit.
+Skipping it incurs no grade penalty._

 Sometimes blocks get too big, and we want to make them smaller.
 Implement a new class `Trimmed`, that trims the underlying block to a particular width and height.
 Since we may want to trim from different sides (or keep different sides), the `Trimmed` constructor will also take alignments as parameters.

 For example, if the original block is